 To manage the registration program, DOHS utilizes PI-Dashboard.
 PI-Dashboard is a web-based system for submitting required research registrations and amendments.
 PI-Dashboard can be used securely from any computer with internet access.
 Through the PI-Dashboard system, researchers are able to register work with new material, amend approved registrations with the ability to add and remove labs, associated personnel, relevant linked registrations, and administrative details as needed.

-Register Biological Material
+Biological Material Registrations

 At the NIH, exposure information for laboratory personnel is gathered with the Pathogen Registration Document (PRD) form.
 All Principal Investigators (PIs) working with human pathogens; human blood, body fluids, or tissues; animal pathogens; plant pathogens; biological toxins; and the blood, tissues, or body fluids of old-world non-human primate (NHP) species must submit a registration through PI-Dashboard.
 The registration will be reviewed by the NIH Institutional Biosafety Committee (IBC).